whicter/leetcode-java/search/search-for-a-range.md

-# 34. Search for a Range
+# 34. Find First and Last Position of Element in Sorted Array
 ### 题目描述

 > Given an array of integers sorted in ascending order, find the starting and ending position of a given target value.